Rosalind Franklin Young Investigator Award

 Women may nominate themselves or be nominated by a colleague, mentor, or department.
 The Rosalind Franklin Award is intended to honor independence and creativity in science in one's developing years.

-The Rosalind Franklin Young Investigator Award is funded by The Gruber Foundation, and is administered by the Genetics Society of America and the American Society of Human Genetics.
+The Rosalind Franklin Young Investigator Award is funded by The Gruber Foundation, and is administered by the Genetics Society of America.
 Award winners are chosen by a jury of senior geneticists and previous awardees.

 Every three years, two women are chosen to receive the Rosalind Franklin Award, and each awardee receives $75,000 over three years ($25,000 per year).
 One award funds genetics research in human and non-human mammals, and another award funds genetics research in model organisms.

 What are the start and end dates of the award?

 The award winner will receive $25,000 per year beginning in the year following the application and ending two years later.
 For this next round, award money will be received in 2019, 2020, and 2021.

 Is the award money given to the individual or the institution that the individual is with?